-This course introduces students to advanced theory and empirics of applied microeconomics and macroeconomics and how these methods can be applied.
+This course introduces students to advanced theory and empirics of applied microeconomics and macroeconomics, and how these methods can be applied.
 The course provides students with skills to deploy different methods to explain critical issues in the key areas of applied economics.
 Students are expected to undertake and critically evaluate empirical work and related policy implications.

 The topics taught in this course will not be repeated in ECON4004 Advanced Topics in Applied Economics I in any one year.

-|Objectives||At the completion of the course, students will be able to:
+On successful completion of the course students will be able to:

 1. Demonstrate an understanding of advanced theoretical principles in a number of specialist areas of economics;